Hainan Airlines: Destinations

-As of January 2017, Hainan Airlines operates seven bases across China: Beijing–Capital, Guangzhou, Haikou, Hangzhou, Sanya, Shenzhen and Xi'an.
-It operates an extensive network across the People's Republic of China, connecting Asia, Europe, North America and Oceania.
-It serves nearly 500 domestic and international routes and flies to more than 90 cities.
+As of January 2025, Hainan Airlines operates seven bases across China: Beijing–Capital, Guangzhou, Haikou, Hangzhou, Sanya, Shenzhen, and Xi'an.
+It operates an extensive network across the People's Republic of China, connecting Asia, Europe, North America and Oceania and serves nearly 500 domestic and international routes, flying to more than 90 cities.

-Hainan operates regular international flights and offers charter flights to 51 destinations in 28 countries such as flights from Beijing to Almaty, Toronto, Berlin, Brussels, Seattle/Tacoma, St. Petersburg, Moscow, Tel Aviv, Chicago, Las Vegas, San Jose, California, and Boston; Beijing, Xi'an, Dalian, Guangzhou, Haikou to Taipei; Beijing, Haikou, Nanning to Bangkok; Hefei via Haikou to Singapore and others.
-Hainan also received official approval from the US DOT to begin nonstop flights between Beijing and Chicago.
-As of June 2014, Hainan began servicing Boston directly with a four-times-weekly 787 flight from Beijing Capital International Airport.
+Hainan operates regular international flights and offers charter flights to 51 destinations in 28 countries such as flights from Beijing to Almaty, Toronto, Berlin, Brussels, Seattle/Tacoma, St. Petersburg, Moscow, Tel Aviv, and Boston; Beijing, Xi'an, Dalian, Guangzhou, Haikou to Taipei; Beijing, Haikou, Nanning to Bangkok; Hefei via Haikou to Singapore and others.
+As of June 2014, Hainan began servicing Boston directly with a four-times-weekly Dreamliner flight from Beijing Capital International Airport.
 It was the first direct flight between Boston and China.
-The airline began service in the second quarter of 2013 with the Boeing 787 Dreamliner aircraft.
-It was the first Chinese carrier to offer flights between the two cities.
-Flights from Beijing-Capital to Chicago-O'Hare began on 3 September 2013.
+The airline began service in the second quarter of 2013 with the Boeing 787 Dreamliner aircraft and was the first Chinese carrier to offer flights between the two cities.
+Flights from Beijing-Capital to Chicago-O'Hare began on 3 September 2013, but have since been severed due to the COVID-19 pandemic.

 On 23 October 2015, Hainan announced flights to Manchester, United Kingdom, starting in summer 2016.
 Hainan announced the launch of a direct route between Beijing and Calgary, Canada, as of 30 June 2016.
 During the second half of 2017, Hainan Airlines began flights from Shanghai to Tel Aviv and restarted flights from Shanghai to Brussels.
-In late September 2017 Hainan Airlines commenced direct flights to and from Brisbane, Australia, several times per week, and also to Belgrade, Serbia, via Prague, every Monday and Friday.
+In late September 2017, Hainan Airlines commenced direct flights to and from Brisbane, Australia, several times a week, and also to Belgrade, Serbia, via Prague, every Monday and Friday.
 On 8 March 2018, Hainan Airlines announced flights between Changsha and London Heathrow, commencing 23 March 2018.

-and on 15 March 2018, they announced round trip flights between Beijing–Capital, Dublin, and Edinburgh commencing 12 June 2018.
-In mid-October 2018, flights from Shenzhen to Vienna were launched.
+On 15 March 2018, they announced round trip flights between Beijing–Capital, Dublin, and Edinburgh commencing 12 June 2018.
+In mid October 2018, flights from Shenzhen to Vienna were launched.
 A non-stop route to Belgrade, Serbia was launched on 16 July 2022.